-- (c) Time of special elections.
+- (a) fElection method.
+The Election Official will conduct all elections by mail, unless otherwise directed by the Assembly. - (b) Time of regular elections.
+Annually, on the first Tuesday of October of each year, a regular election shall be held in the City and Borough of Juneau for the election of vacant City and Borough of Juneau offices, and for the determination of other matters as may regularly be placed on the ballot. - (c) Time of special elections.
 Except as provided in CBJ Charter Section 7.10(b), the assembly, by motion, resolution, or adoption of an ordinance, may call a special election at any time.
 Unless the assembly has set a date for a required special election, the election official shall call a special election when required by law, charter, or ordinance, to place an initiative, referendum, recall, or other question before the voters. - (d) Voting hours.
-On election day, vote centers, or in a poll-based election, precinct locations, will be open from 7:00 a.m. to 8:00 p.m.
-Ballots must be received by the election official, placed in a ballot drop box, or received at a vote center all by 8:00 p.m. on election day, or be postmarked by the post office on or before election day.
-Any ballots cast by a voter present in line awaiting the opportunity to vote at a vote center or to drop a ballot into one of the secure ballot drop boxes at 8:00 p.m. on election day will be considered as having been voted in a timely manner. - (e) Notice of election.
-The City and Borough of Juneau Election Official shall cause to be published a notice of election during three consecutive calendar weeks, once in each week, in a newspaper of general circulation in the City and Borough of Juneau.
+On election day, vote centers, or precinct locations in a poll-based election, precinct locations, will be open from 7:00 a.m. to 8:00 p.m.
+Ballots must be received by the election official, placed in an officially designated ballot drop box, or received at a vote center all by 8:00 p.m. on election day, or be postmarked by the post office on or before election day.
+Any voter waiting in line at a vote center, polling precinct, or officially designated Any ballots east by a voter present in line awaiting the opportunity to vote at a vote center or to drop a ballot into one of the secure ballot drop box boxes at 8:00 p.m. on election day will be considered to have as having been voted in a timely manner.

+- (e) Notice of election.
+The City and Borough of Juneau Election Official shall publish eause to be published a notice of election during three consecutive calendar weeks, once in each week, in a newspaper of general circulation in the City and Borough of Juneau.
 The first such publication, and the posting, shall be accomplished at least 30 days before the election. - (f) Contents of election notices.
 Notices of election shall state how the election is to be conducted; by mail or poll-based.
-For each election, the notice of election published pursuant to CBJC 29.07.010(e), shall include: - (1) The date and type of the election, regular or special, and the method by which the election is being conducted, by mail or poll-based; - (2) Qualifications of voters; - (3) The offices to be filled, the propositions submitted to the electors, and the full text of any proposed charter amendment; and
+For each election, the notice of election published pursuant to CBJC 29.07.010(e), shall include: - (1) The date and type of the election, regular or special, and the method by which the election is being conducted, by mail or poll-based; - (2) Qualifications of voters as established in Charter § 6.3; - (3) The offices to be filled, the propositions submitted to the electors, and the full text of any proposed charter amendment; and - (4) An explanation that in-person voting will be available at vote centers on election day, but no polling places will be in operation; - (5) The date by which ballots will be mailed to voters;

-- (4) An explanation that in-person voting will be available at vote centers on election day, but no polling places will be in operation; - (5) The date by which ballots will be mailed to voters; - (6) Instructions to voters who will not be at their current mailing addresses when the ballots are to be mailed or who do not receive their ballot through the mail; - (7) A listing of vote center and ballot drop box locations and hours; - (8) An explanation of by-mail voting deadlines; or - (9) If conducted as a poll-based election, in addition to (1) through (3), the location and hours of precinct polling places for early voting and regular in-person voting on election day.
+- (6) Instructions to voters who will not be at their current mailing addresses when the ballots are to be mailed or who do not receive their ballot through the mail; - (7) A listing of vote center and officially designated ballot drop box locations and hours; and - (8) An explanation of by mail voting deadlines; or - (9) If conducted as a poll-based election, in addition to (1) through (3), the location and hours of precinct polling places for early voting and regular in-person voting on election day.

-Charter reference(s)-Date of regular elections, § 6.1; date of special elections, § 6.2; 30-day notice of election required, §§ 6.1, 6.2; bond elections, § 10.1 et seq.
+Charter reference- Date of regular elections, § 6.1; date of special elections, § 6.2; 30-day notice of election required, §§ 6.1, 6.2; bond elections, § 10.1 et seq.